 Get Kids Moving

-Physical activity can improve concentration and memory.
-Before-school and after-school programs, as well as physical activity clubs and sports teams, are key components of a Comprehensive School Physical Activity Program.
-Having a comprehensive physical activity program helps schools ensure they are using Out-of-School Time to promote physical wellness and are encouraging students to identify activities they enjoy and might engage in long-term.
+Physical activity can improve concentration and memory, as well as reduce the risk of certain health conditions.
+OST programs are a key component of a Comprehensive School Physical Activity Program and encourage students to identify activities they enjoy and might engage in long-term.

 Spotlight: Raintree Preparatory Academy